quiverjs/doc-old/core/08-component.md

 ### Handler

 Handler is the most basic type of quiver component.
 Although the component is called handler, by default it accepts a handler builder for constructing the handler.
-There are currently four types of handler components: stream handler, http handler, and handleable.
+There are currently four types of handler components: stream handler, http handler, simple handler, and handleable.
 The handler builder signature for all four handler types are the same, but the result handler these handler builders return must have the same handler type as specified.

 ```javscript